 Unless otherwise noted, contributed nonfinancial assets did not have donor-imposed restrictions.
 Management's policy is to utilize gifts in-kind rather than monetize the gifts for financial assets.
 Contributed legal services are valued and reported at the estimated fair value of the attorney's rates.
 Program supplies are valued and reported at the estimated fair value based donor guidance at the time of the gift.
+Building renovations are valued and reported at the estimated fair value of the renovations.
 Imputed interest is valued and reported using a market interest rate from the date of the loan and the outstanding balance.
-Included above are donated services of \$8,125 were received and reflected in the consolidated financial statements from related parties for the year ended September 30, 2022.
+Included above are donated services of \$21,320 and \$8,125 were received and reflected in the consolidated financial statements from related parties for the years ended September 30, 2023 and 2022, respectively.